ianpbh/CookieClickerCheat/README.md

 This is a script to execute clicks on your Cookie Clicker game.
 The script includes save and load functions.

-This project it's just a selenium playing, don't take it to serious lol
+This project it's just a selenium playing, don't take it too serious

 Requirements:
   1) Install python if you don't have already installed